Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

 #######################
 **Prereqs:** You know *basic* Python (PyTorch or PyTorch Lightning knowledge *NOT* required).

-**Goal:** In this guide you'll learn the basic concept to develop with Lightning.
+**Goal:** In this guide you'll learn the key concepts to develop with Lightning.

 .. join_slack::
    :align: left